Lavender API¶

 502 |

-Upstream data unavailable.
-The gateway could not fetch Greeks from the data engine. | Transient — retry after a few seconds. |
+Upstream data unavailable -- the gateway could not fetch Greeks from the data engine. | See When you see a 502 below. |

 Unknown parameters return 400 with the parameter name — this catches typos like ?righ=call before they silently produce wrong results.